 Feng Shui Sound

 Incorporate a melodious tingle of large bells, chimes, or a Tibetan singing bowl.
 Remember to concentrate especially on dark corners where sunlight is not accessible, to move the energy into a higher vibration.

 Feng Shui Intention

-Good intention is the key ingredient in whether or not the steps taken to attract positivity qi will result in success or not.
+Good intention is the key ingredient in whether or not the steps taken to attract positive qi will result in success or not.
 So everything about Feng Shui must be done with the intention of its effectiveness and not in doubt of its efficacy.

-A positive frame of mind with a benevolent outlook, healthy respect for oneself and others, is the magic mantra which invites in wellbeing.
+A positive frame of mind with a benevolent outlook, healthy respect for oneself and others, is the magic mantra which invites well-being.

 How Feng Shui Helps You Succeed

 Just for a moment, imagine a space where you can finally breathe and exhale.
-Where your mind can unwind, and your body relax with peace and bliss tangible in the atmosphere.
+Where your mind can unwind, your body relaxes with peace, and bliss becomes tangible in the atmosphere.

 A space that supports you, your needs, your goals, and dreams.
 Where everything is methodically designed for alignment, and to improve your health, prosperity, relationships, and overall happiness.

 By applying feng shui, the subtle energies of your spaces support and promote your aspirations, whether for greater abundance, health, romance, and companionship or simply to reignite a renewed zest for life.

-When your space is calm, your thoughts slow down and you can begin to hear the guidance from your soul.
-Your spirit is renewed within an environment totally setup to restore your physical and spiritual energy.
+When your space is calm, your thoughts slow down and you can begin to hear the guidance of your soul.
+Your spirit is renewed within an environment totally set up to restore your physical and spiritual energy.